-Oh and how could forget the light and fountain show in Republic Square, which happens throughout the summer months at 9pm… and is totally free!
+Head back to Yerevan for your final eve and enjoy the light and fountain show in Republic Square, which happens throughout the summer months at 9pm… and is totally free!

 Winters in Armenia can be fiercely cold with snow and freezing temperatures not uncommon across the country, especially in the mountainous areas.
 At this time, many roads become impassable and travelling difficult.

-As such, I would definitely visit Armenia during their summer months, when the climate is wonderfully warm and the skies are almost always blue.
+As such, I would definitely visit Armenia during the summer months, when the climate is wonderfully warm and the skies are almost always blue.

 The summer season here runs roughly from May to September, however July & August can be super hot (like 40 degrees hot), so do bear this in mind if you’re not a fan of the heat and want to enjoy some hiking.